We believe those with the ability to lead the way must do so.

 Our investment strategy

-We are investing 10% of our turnover over 5 years to achieve our goal.
-To date we’ve invested £1.5 million in assets, training and other improvements.
+To date we’ve invested around £2 million in improvements in the factory to achieve our goals.
 This may sound like a significant outlay, but most of our investments are actually cashflow neutral or cashflow positive:

-- Our LED lighting system is being paid for over a period if 3-4 years through electricity savings.
+- Our LED lighting system is being paid for through electricity savings.

 Our strategy shows that you don’t need to be a large business with significant funds to go zero carbon.